Reducing and Treating PTSD, Anxiety, and Depression as a First Responder

 - Take time to maintain balance in your life, especially when you’re in a leadership role: Your team looks up to you, even if you are only a little more experienced than they are.
 If you show yourself to need and take rest and recovery time, in addition to particular treatments for mental health concerns, they feel more empowered to do so as well.
 Make it part of what makes you strong and able to sustain a career in a first responder field.

-- The Psychology Today Find a Therapist tool can help with finding a local set of options for your team.
-You can also specifically find practices that offer first-responder-centric therapy; they may not be local to you, but more therapists than ever are offering teletherapy options that may be relevant for your team.
+- Lighthouse’s Therapist Finder tool can help with finding a local set of options for your team.
+You can specifically find practices that offer first-responder-centric therapy; they may not be local to you, but more therapists than ever are offering teletherapy options that may be relevant for your team.